Historic and Future Revenues

 H

-8 of the 30 companies within Africa Eats were started in or before 2014.
+8 of the portfolio companies within Africa Eats were started in or before 2014.
 The rest within the last five years.
-Back in 2014, the cumulative revenues from those 8 companies was $600,000, and back in 2016 the cumulative revenues were 1/10th the $16.8 million from 2021.
+Back in 2014, the cumulative revenues from those 8 companies was $600,000, and ten years later those companies were 60x larger, with $36 million in aggregate revenues.

 Looking out into the 2020s, our expectation is that as these companies get larger and larger, their annual growth rate will slow, but the projections show an aggregate of over $100 million by 2025.